xigxog/kubefox/docs/concepts/index.md

 ## App

-An App is an application; a collection of Components which together provide useful capabilities to end users of the software.
+An App is an application; a collection of Components which together to provide useful capabilities to end users of the software.
 Apps serve as the deployable unit in the context of KubeFox.
 That means all Components of an App are deployed (and optionally versioned) together.